emnify/product-docs/docs/services/platform/security.md

 ![IoT security threats](assets/security-threats.png)

 Secure Access Service Edge ([SASE](/glossary#sase)) introduces a new architecture where networking and security functions are bundled in a cloud-delivered service.
-You can apply the same security standards across all your devices independent of the location.
+This approach allows you to apply consistent security standards to all your devices independent of the location.
-Moreover, you can integrate security features in your solutions right from the beginning.
+Additionally, it enables the integration of security features right from the start.

-Some of the features that [SASE](/glossary#sase) for IoT architecture includes are as follows:
+Key features of [SASE](/glossary#sase) for IoT architecture includes are:

-- Dynamic Data Routing with Software-Defined Wide Area Network (SD-WAN)
+- **Dynamic Data Routing with Software-Defined Wide Area Network (SD-WAN):**
   emnify utilizes a SD-WAN to route data to the closest cloud region using the [Regional Breakout](iot-cloud-communication-platform#regional-breakout) concept.
-In this way, latency and data stability is improved, and the end customer can be sure that data doesn't leave the continent and jurisdiction.
+This enhances latency and data stability, ensuring that data remains within the designated continent and jurisdiction.
-- Cloud Access Security Broker (CASB)
-emnify allows centrally defining policies for the devices such as: networks that can be accessed, allowed IP addresses through which authorized users can remotely access devices.
-All configuration is done in the central platform and applied wherever the device is.
+- **Cloud Access Security Broker (CASB):** emnify offers centralized policy definition for devices, including networks that can be accessed and authorized IP addresses for remote device access.
+All configurations are managed through the central platform and applied wherever the device is.

-The following sections discuss some of the security features offered by emnify.
+The following sections will delve into some of the security features offered by emnify.

 ## DNS

-When a device establishes a connection, it uses a Domain Name Service (DNS) server to resolve a hostname to an IP address to which it can send data.
+When a device establishes a connection, it uses a Domain Name Service (DNS) server to resolve a hostname to an IP address for data transmission.
-For example, a hostname such as `iot.example.com` is mapped to an IP address like `192.0.2.1`.
+For example, a hostname like `iot.example.com` is mapped to an IP address like `192.0.2.1`.

-Cellular providers typically provide a DNS service.
-By default, emnify routes all DNS queries over Google’s public DNS `8.8.8.8`.
+Cellular providers typically provide DNS services, and by default, emnify routes all DNS queries over Google’s public DNS `8.8.8.8`.

-For some devices and modules, it's possible to configure the DNS service.
+Some devices and modules allow you to configure the DNS service.
-For example, Quectel uses the `AT+QIDNSCFG` command, SIMCom `AT+CDNSCFG` command.
+For example, Quectel uses the `AT+QIDNSCFG` command, while SIMCom uses the `AT+CDNSCFG` command.
-This is useful to be able to use your own or private DNS servers to secure and have better control over the solution.
+Configuring thr DNS service in this way is beneficial for using your own or private DNS servers, enhancing security and control.

-Customers can also configure to use their own DNS, no matter if it's a public or a private one.
+Customers also have the option to configure their own DNS settings, no matter if it's a public or a private DNS server.
-The DNS settings can be changed in the [emnify Portal](https://portal.emnify.com/).
+These changes can be applied in the [emnify Portal](https://portal.emnify.com/).
-Go to [**Device Policies**](https://portal.emnify.com/device-policies) and click **New service policy**.
+Navigate to [**Device Policies**](https://portal.emnify.com/device-policies) and click **New service policy**.
-Then, select the **More options** tab to find the **Custom DNS** section.
+Then, select the **More options** tab to locate the **Custom DNS** section.

 <!-- TODO: Recreate dns_setting.png (Custom DNS setting configuration) -->

-Utilizing a private DNS server which isn't reachable via the public Internet requires to set up a private network with the machine or a network where the private DNS server is located.
+Utilizing a private DNS server not accessible via the public internet requires establishing a private network with the device or a network where the private DNS server is situated.
-This can be done using Cloud Connect either with Amazon Transit Gateway or IPsec.
+This can be accomplished using Cloud Connect through Amazon Transit Gateway or IPsec.
 A tutorial on how to set up a DNS firewall based on a private DNS using Amazon Route 53 is available [here](https://www.emnify.com/en/developer-hub/dns-filtering).

 ## IMEI lock

-For device manufacturers, SIM card theft is an issue because pluggable SIM cards can be removed from a device and then used to gain free internet access.
+Device manufacturers often face issues related to SIM card theft, as pluggable SIM cards can be removed from a device and then used to gain free internet access.
-The [IMEI lock](/glossary#imei-lock)  feature prevents the use of SIM card in any other device by bounding the SIM to an IMEI.
-The [IMEI](/glossary#imei) is a unique device identifier.
+The [IMEI lock](/glossary#imei-lock)  feature prevents the use of SIM card in any other device by binding the SIM to a specific [IMEI](/glossary#imei) (International Mobile Equipment Identity), which serves as a unique device identifier.

-When the automatic IMEI lock is configured, the emnify platform binds the SIM cards to the first device that establishes a data connection.
+When the automatic IMEI lock is configured, the emnify platform associates the SIM cards to the first device that establishes a data connection.
-All future device connections are only allowed from this device.
+All future device connections are restricted to this specific device.

 ## Multi-factor authentication